magento/knowledge-base/src/how-to/general/check-vcpu-using-observation-for-adobe-commerce.md

 1. Click **Observation for Adobe Commerce**.
 1. The Observation for Adobe Commerce nerdlet opens.
 1. Click on the **Select an account** dropdown and select an account.
-1. You can paste the project_id, type in the New Relic account number or account name, or browse through the list of accounts.
+1. You can fill in the project id, type in the New Relic account number or account name, or browse through the list of accounts.
 1. Click on the light blue dropdown menu with the clock icon (toward the top right of the nerdlet window).
 1. If you are trying to identify the cause of an event/issue, select a time prior to the ticket date and time to see if there were any preceding events/data.
 You can use the preset time frames or set a custom time frame by selecting **Set custom**.
 1. On the tabs click **Infra**.
 There are three vCPU tier graphs: